 But if you’ve spent any amount of time with a newborn, you know there are other factors at play.
 Sometimes, despite our best of intentions and most tender loving care, we figure out how to make a baby cry- the hard way.

-So for your reading pleasure, here are 10 ways to make a baby cry.
+So for your reading pleasure, here are 9 easy ways to make a baby cry.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!